 For those of you who can’t seem to get through a conversation with your ex without fighting or arguing, an option might be the following.
 Dealing with these situations can be smoother if parents treat each other like they were transacting business.
 There are certain rules, times, and methods of exchanging information, and delivery.
 I would frame it around precious merchandise.
 It’s so valuable that it must be handled with extreme care.
 Communication and timing is of the utmost importance.

 Try to start this new style on something relatively common.
 Do not start with who will pay what for the braces, or what age is appropriate for which piercing.
 Visitation always seems to be a factor.
 Rules are usually defined in the divorce decree.
 Many will set dates and times for visitation, and responsibilities for care.
 Use these statements as the foundation and build up.

 The following is an example of what steps to take to minimize problems:

 • Set up a clear plan.
 Repeat the plan to each other.
-Write it down.
+Then write it down.

-• Follow through.
-Be courteous (would you keep your business client waiting?)
+• Follow through with it.
+Be courteous.
+(Would you keep your business client waiting?)

 • Don’t question the merchandise.
 (Let the children determine the topics they talk about.)